LM-SAL/gaussfit-rs/docs/design-notes.rst

 This means ``npix_slack`` is a local-maximum vetting band, not an acceptance band.
 A peak found only in the slack band is rejected.
-This matches the MUSE C extension (pinned as the test reference under ``third_party/c_reference``) and avoids false-positive fits when the expected line is absent.
+This matches the MUSE C extension (pinned as the test reference under ``third_party/c_reference``).
+It does not establish a line detection: a positive noise peak inside the strict search interval can still be fitted successfully.

 Tradeoff
 ~~~~~~~~